Betting on books with "behaviors"

 The developer, Texas based InteractBooks is even sponsoring a contest for the best interactive book using their InteractBuilder software.
 Updated versions of the builder and the app that allows fans of their interactive books to curate their InteractBook libraries on their iPad, iPodTouch or smart mobile devices are coming out, so the contest deadline has been moved out a month, to October 15.

 At the end of last year I talked with company founders Ezra Weinstein and Richard Johnson as they waited for approval of their app by the Apple iTunes Store.
 (They got it a few days after these videos were made.)
 Their objective remains what it was then: To enroll as many creative people as possible making good InteractBooks for children.

-It’s why they’ve been making presentations at Society of Childrn’s Book Writers and Illustrators (SCBWI) conferences.
-They’re encouraging artists, illustrators and small publishers to “bring their stories to life” with InteractBuilder tools and distribute them via iTunes and their “bookshelf”app.
+It’s why they’ve been making presentations at Society of Children’s Book Writers and Illustrators (SCBWI) conferences.
+They’re encouraging artists, illustrators, and small publishers to “bring their stories to life” with InteractBuilder tools and distribute them via iTunes and their “bookshelf” app.

 Hence the contest.
-First place winner receives an IPad2, by the way.
+The first-place winner receives an IPad2, by the way.

 What does it take to build an InteractBook on your own?